 This event gave members of the Austin FC community an opportunity to weigh in on shaping the diversity, equity and inclusion work the Club is undertaking.
 It will help build a welcoming environment at Q2 Stadium on matchdays.

-"As fans of Austin FC, we are a family that rallies around our team," said Director of Youth Development for the 4ATX Foundation and Verde Leaders, Jordan Johnson.
+"As fans of Austin FC, we are a family that rallies around our team," said Director of Youth Development, Jordan Johnson.
 "Together, we have to be accountable for each other and create a culture of mutual trust, respect, and inclusion at Q2 Stadium."